 Beyond the Conservatory is the spectacular covered outdoor Veranda.
 Spanning 903-feet, it’s the longest in New England.
 Six laps around the Veranda guaranteed early 20th century guests (and still does today) a healthy mile of exercise when the weather was poor, and between its 122 columns, gorgeous views of the mountains and grounds offered plenty to admire.
 Of course, you can also choose to sit in one of the hotel’s many comfy wicker offerings to admire the scenery or sip a coffee.
 Verandas and wicker go together like peanut butter and Fluff here in New England, don’t they?

-Back inside, to the right of the Main Hall, is one of the hotel’s most significant rooms — the Gold Room.
+Back inside, to the right of the Main Hall, is one of the Mount Washington Hotel’s most significant rooms — the Gold Room.
 It represents both the hotel’s rebirth after years of wartime vacancy, and an important event in world history.

 Hotel business had waned during the 1930s, with Prohibition and the Great Depression (not to mention the nimble automobile) taking an enormous toll on the hospitality industry.
 After Carolyn Stickney (the wife of founder Joseph Stickney) died in 1936, her nephew inherited the hotel, but when World War II broke out in 1942, he decided to close.
 Two years later, a Boston syndicate bought the property for $450,000, and when the government was searching for an ideal location to hold a worldwide conference to deal with the financial aftermath of the war (now known as the Bretton Woods Conference), they chose the Mount Washington because of its secure location and ample room for the 730 delegates from 44 nations that would be attending.